carla-simulator/carla/Docs/ros_launchs.md

 <!---NODE-->
 <h4 style="margin-bottom: 5px"> <u>/carla_waypoint_publisher</u> <small><i>(Node)</i></small> </h4>
 Uses the current pose of the ego vehicle with role-name `ego_vehicle` as starting point.
-If the vehicle is respawned or moved, the route is newly calculated.
+If the vehicle is respawned or moved, the route is calculated again.

 <p style="margin-bottom:-5px"> <b>Subscribed to:</b> </p>